-The Borough of Queenscliffe does not currently levy a municipal charge, nor does it propose to introduce such a charge at this point in time.
+The Borough of Queenscliffe does not currently levy a municipal charge.

-4.8 Special charge schemes
+4.9 Special charge schemes

 The Local Government Act 1989 recognises that councils need help to provide improved infrastructure for their local communities.
 Legislation allows councils to pass on the cost of capital infrastructure to the owner of a property that generally receives a unique benefit from the construction works.
-The technical explanation of a Special Charge comes from legislation (under the Local Government Act 1989) that allows councils to recover the cost of works from property owners who will gain special benefit from that work.
+The technical explanation of a Special Charge comes from legislation (under the

+Local Government Act 1989) that allows councils to recover the cost of works from property owners who will gain special benefit from that work.